ccorcoles/parachute/raw_translations/SPA The Parachute Message.md

 ### In between the gaps is the actual code!
 You have to look very carefully.

 #### ¡Entre los espacios está el código real!
-Tienes que mirar con mucho cuidado.
+Tienes que buscar con mucho cuidado.

 ---